wp-plugins/readable-names/readme.txt

 Customizing predefined rules can create your own slang.

-Less spam is a welcome side effect on non-latin alphabets.
+Less spam is a welcome side effect on non-Latin alphabets.

 = Translations =